Hi guys!

 While the pork is searing (it takes a few minutes), it’s the perfect time to prepare your fragrance veggies & mix up sauces!

-We could use sugar, but I found the honey makes it more shinier sauce and beautiful flavor more than just sweetness.
+We could use sugar, but I found the honey makes it shinier sauce and beautiful flavor more than just sweetness.

 When the bottom of the pot is dry, now add all the garlic, ginger, leek and pour the sauce mixture.

-Cover with a lid slightly tilted to have a crack so this way, a bit of hot air can be escape.
+Cover with a lid slightly tilted to have a crack so this way, a bit of hot air can escape.

 Bring it to boil over high heat and let it keep hard boil for 20 minutes.
 Then reduce heat to medium and simmer for 30 minutes.

-I like to slice green onion super duper thin and long and soak in ice cold water.
+I like to slice green onion super duper thin and long and soak in ice-cold water.
 This way the green onion will curl up really nicely.
 You can just simply chop the green onion too.

 When the pork is done, you will see a beautiful thick sauce simmering and the pork is tender.